 Our Adviser is led by a management team with extensive experience purchasing real estate and originating mortgage loans.
 Our Adviser and Gladstone Administration, LLC, a Delaware limited liability company (our "Administrator") are controlled by Mr. David Gladstone, who is also our chairman and chief executive officer.
-Mr. Gladstone also serves as the chairman and chief executive officer of both our Adviser and Administrator.
-Mr. Terry Lee Brubaker, our vice chairman and chief operating officer, is also the vice chairman and chief operating officer of our Adviser and Administrator.
-Mr. Robert Cutlip, our president, is also an executive managing director of our Adviser.
-Our Administrator employs our chief financial officer, treasurer, chief compliance officer, general counsel and secretary (who also serves as our Administrator's president, general counsel, and secretary) and their respective staffs.
+Mr. Gladstone also serves as the chairman and chief executive officer of both our Adviser and Administrator, as well as president and chief investment officer of our Adviser.
+Mr. Terry Lee Brubaker, our vice chairman and chief operating officer, is also the vice chairman and chief operating officer of our Adviser.
+Mr. Terry Lee Brubaker, our vice chairman and chief operating officer, is also the vice chairman and chief operating officer of our Adviser.
+Mr. Robert Cutlip, our president, also serves as the executive vice president of commercial and industrial real estate of our Adviser.
+Our Administrator employs our chief financial officer, treasurer, chief compliance officer, general counsel and secretary, Michael LiCalsi (who also serves as our Administrator's president, general counsel, and secretary, as well as executive vice president of administration of our Adviser) and their respective staffs.

 Our Adviser and Administrator also provide investment advisory and administrative services, respectively, to certain of our affiliates, including, but not limited to, Gladstone Capital Corporation and Gladstone Investment Corporation, both publicly-traded business development companies, as well as Gladstone Land Corporation, a publicly-traded REIT that primarily invests in farmland.
 With the exception of Mr. Michael Sodo, our chief financial officer, Mr. Jay Beckhorn, our treasurer, and Mr. Robert Cutlip, our president, all of our executive officers and all of our directors serve as either directors or executive officers, or both, of Gladstone Capital Corporation and Gladstone Investment Corporation.
-In addition, with the exception of Mr. Cutlip, and Mr. Sodo, all of our executive officers and all of our directors or executive officers, or both, of Gladstone Land Corporation.
+In addition, with the exception of Mr. Cutlip and Mr. Sodo, all of our executive officers and all of our directors or executive officers, or both, of Gladstone Land Corporation.
 Mr. Cutlip and Mr. Sodo do not put forth any material efforts in assisting affiliated companies.
 In the future, our Adviser may provide investment advisory services to other companies, both public and private.